-What counts in Physics 231 is an understanding of underlying concepts.
-Advanced reading, consistent participation inside and outside class, and timely completion of assignments are the keys to success.
-If you work regularly and allocate enough time each day to complete the assignments on time and keep up with the course, you will get the most out of the course both intellectually and in your grade.
+Course structure Different people learn in different ways, and have different strengths and weaknesses.
+Therefore this course offers a learning environment with a diversified set of options that you can tailor to your individual learning style.
+We have class meetings, review sessions, homework assignments, office hours, and provide many ways for to get additional support to succeed.
+Keys to success What matters most in my courses is an understanding of underlying concepts.
+Advance reading, consistent participation inside and outside class, and timely completion of assignments are the keys to success.
+If you work regularly and allocate enough time each day to complete the assignments on time and keep up with the course, you will get the most out of the course both intellectually and for your grade.
 Two things that generally won't work are rote memorization, and cramming to catch up just before the examinations.
-Please use the support resources to clarify the material as soon as you feel unsure about something - I'm here to help you, coach you, and teach you about this interesting and fun way to look at the world.
-I expect you to be prepared for class by reading the planned material before class.
+Please use the support resources to clarify the material as soon as you feel unsure about something - I'm here to help you, coach you, and teach you about this interesting and fun way to look at the world that we all inhabit.
+Expectations I expect you to be prepared for class by reading the planned material before class.
 Reading ahead requires some time and some discipline, but you'll find that class is much more fun and engaging when you know what's going on.
 I expect you to do your work in a neat way (clear diagrams, equations, explanations and numbers) in your notebook and in your exams.
 On exams, you must show your work and explain your reasoning to earn full credit.
 Finally, I expect you to ask for help when you feel you do not understand something.
 Do not wait until the final exam to address any problems with the material.
 I will respect you and do my best to help you understand the material.
-Your responsibilities include attending class, coming to class prepared, reading assignments, doing the class homework, and asking for help when necessary.
-We maintain the Monarch Creed, Honor Code, and Honor Creed for Old Dominino University, and promote high professional and ethical standards in this course.
+Student Responsibilities Your responsibilities include attending class, coming to class prepared, reading assignments, doing the class homework, and asking for help when necessary.
+Honor Code We maintain the Monarch Creed, Honor Code, and Honor Creed for Old Dominion University, and promote high professional and ethical standards in this course.
 Plagiarism and cheating are serious offenses, and you disrespect your school, your peers, your professor, and most of all yourself if you engage in them.
-Collaboration in class activities and on homework assignments is strongly encouraged, and in many cases required.
+Collaboration Collaboration in class activities and on homework assignments is strongly encouraged, and in many cases required.
 Because the course is graded on an absolute scale, you will never reduce your grade by helping each other.
 On the contrary, by doing so you will reinforce your own knowledge, learn together, and improve your performance.
 Sometimes the best people to learn from are your classmates and peers!
 However, you must still walk alone on some activities.
 You cannot collaborate on exams/quizzes, and you must still submit your own homework assignments since doing otherwise would defeat their purpose of exercising your brain.